TabbycatDebate/tabbycat/docs/features/team-code-names.rst

 - Use code names for public; code names with real names in tooltips for admins
 - Use code names everywhere; do not use tooltips (real names show in some admin views)

-"Code/real names in tooltips" means that the code name will display in the details box that appears when you roll over a team's name.
+"Code names in tooltips" means that the code name will display in the details box that appears when you roll over a team's name, and similarly for real names.

 One typical use is as follows:

-- Before the tournament, *use code names for public; real names with code names in tooltips for admins*.
+- Before the tournament, set the team code names setting to *Use code names for public; real names with code names in tooltips for admins*.
+This hides real names from anything participants would see, but continues to refer to teams in administrative views by real names.
-- After the tournament, *use real names everywhere, and show code names in tooltips*.
+- After the break is announced, set it to *Use real names everywhere, and show code names in tooltips*.
 This basically decodes all team names, while still allowing people to look up the (now former) code name of a team.

 .. tip:: If you're enabling team codes, you probably want to disable the
     **Show team institutions** option too.